-PRECAUTIONS: Before taking riluzole, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease.This drug may make you dizzy or drowsy.
+PRECAUTIONS: Before taking riluzole, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease.This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.Smoking may affect the level of this drug in your blood.
 Tell your doctor if you smoke or use nicotine or if you stop smoking.Kidney and liver function decline as you grow older.
 This medication is removed by the kidneys and liver.
 Therefore, the elderly may be more sensitive to the side effects of the drug.During pregnancy, this medication should be used only when clearly needed.
-Discuss the risks and benefits with your doctor.It is not known whether this drug passes into breast milk.
-Due to the possible risk to the infant, breast-feeding while using this drug is not recommended.
+Discuss the risks and benefits with your doctor.It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.